miguelfmc/miguelfmc.github.io/index.md

 ***

 ![Miguel](/personal_photo.jpg){: .image}

-I am a recent graduate from the <b>Master of Engineering in Industrial Engineering and Operations Research</b> at the <b>University of California, Berkeley</b>.
+I am a recent graduate from the **Master of Engineering in Industrial Engineering and Operations Research** at the **University of California, Berkeley**.
-Prior to my studies in Berkeley I completed my Bachelor's and Master's degrees in Industrial Engineering at the <b>Technical University of Madrid</b>.
+Prior to my studies in Berkeley I completed my Bachelor's and Master's degrees in Industrial Engineering at the **Technical University of Madrid**.

 My main interests lie in the areas of statistical learning and optimization, and I am looking to develop my career as a data scientist in the Bay Area.